Gay Travel New Orleans

 Mardi Gras, jazz and amazing food!
 New Orleans is a major tourist destination for so many reasons.
 Southern Decadence (the biggest LGBT circuit party in the south) takes place in “The Crescent City” every Labor Day Weekend but there’s a gay ol’ time to be had all year round.

-Once your stomach calls for a break - and, with all these great restaurants around, it surely will - make sure to eat a global-NOLA-inspired fusion dish at Stella!, sample gumbo and crawfish pie at the gay-popular BYOB restaurant Eat and don’t forget to grab a café au lait and one of New Orlean’s signature beignets, powdered-sugar French bread doughnuts, at Café du Monde on Decatur Street.
+Once your stomach calls for a break - and, with all these great restaurants around, it surely will - make sure to eat a global-NOLA-inspired fusion dish at one of the many amazing restaurants around town!
+Sample gumbo and crawfish pie and don’t forget to grab a café au lait and one of New Orlean’s signature beignets, powdered-sugar French bread doughnuts.

 The city’s oldest restaurant offers a glimpse of what 19th century French-Creole dining was like, with a labyrinthine series of dining rooms and a menu as traditional as the architecture.
 Oysters Rockefeller, Pompano en papillote, crawfish Cardinal and baked Alaska are signature dishes.

 Frank Brigsten serves updated Creole and contemporary Louisiana cooking in a beautiful, converted home.
 Game dishes like roast duck with cornbread dressing and tart dried-cherry sauce are house specialties.